luongvo/iOS-SwitchView/README.md

 # iOS-SwitchView
-An lightweight iOS switch view style for Android
+A lightweight iOS switch view style for Android